 Emerging markets risk - emerging markets are riskier than more developed markets because they tend to develop unevenly and may never fully develop.
 Investments in emerging markets may be considered speculative.
 Emerging markets are more likely to experience hyperinflation and currency devaluations, which adversely affect returns to U.S. investors.
 In addition, many emerging securities markets have far lower trading volumes and less liquidity than developed markets.
 Since these markets are smaller than developed markets, they may be more likely to suffer sharp and frequent price changes or long-term price depression because of adverse publicity, investor perceptions or the actions of a few large investors.
-Practices in relation to settlement of securities transactions in emerging markets involve higher risks than those in developed markets, in part because the Fund will need to use brokers and counterparties that are less well capitalized, and custody and registration of assets in some countries may be unreliable compared to developed markets.
-Many emerging markets also have histories of political instability and abrupt changes in policies.
-Certain emerging markets may also face other significant internal or external risks, including the risk of war, nationalization of assets, and ethnic, religious and racial conflicts.
+Practices in relation to settlement of securities transactions in emerging markets involve higher risks than those in developed markets, in part because the Fund will need to use brokers and counterparties that are less well capitalized. and custody and registration of assets in some countries may be unreliable compared to developed markets.
+Companies in emerging market countries generally may be subject to less stringent financial reporting, accounting and auditing standards than companies in more developed countries.
+In addition, information about such companies may be less available and reliable.
+Many emerging markets also have histories of political instability and abrupt changes in policies, and the ability to bring and enforce actions may be limited.
+Certain emerging markets may also face other significant internal or external risks, including the risk of war, nationalization of assets, unexpected market closures and ethnic, religious and racial conflicts.